 Department of Hand and Reconstructive Microsurgery

-The Department of Hand and Reconstructive Microsurgery provides round-the-clock microvascular service for upper limb and lower limb trauma, as well as for the hospital liver transplant programme.
+The Department of Hand and Reconstructive Microsurgery provides comprehensive clinical services for all trauma and diseases affecting the hand, wrist and upper limb.
+Our hand specialists also provide round-the-clock microvascular service for upper limb and lower limb trauma, as well as the liver transplant programme.
 We have contributed significantly towards research and development of Hand Surgery and Reconstructive Microsurgery, and also trained many fellows from the region and beyond, who have since returned to start and advance these fields in their respective home countries.
 Many aspiring surgeons also continue to come and receive training at the Microsurgery Skills Laboratory.
 It is hoped that continued research and teaching will allow us to contribute to and shape the future of hand surgery in the world.

 The Department of Hand and Reconstructive Microsurgery was established in 1991, but its origin dates further back.

 In 1985, the Hand Surgery Unit was officially established at the Singapore General Hospital.
-When the university staff moved to the National University Hospital in 1989, Professor Pho started a hand division within the discipline of orthopaedic surgery.
+When the university staff moved to the National University Hospital in 1989, Emeritus Professor Robert Pho started a hand division within the discipline of Orthopaedic Surgery.
 An independent Department of Hand and Reconstructive Microsurgery was established on 1 December 1991.
-The founding staff were Professor Robert Pho as Chief, Associate Professor K Satkunanantham and Associate Professor V P Kumar as Consultants, and Mr Kour Anam Kueh as Senior Lecturer / Senior Registrar.
+The founding staff were Emeritus Professor Robert Pho as Chief, Professor K Satku and Professor V P Kumar as Consultants, and Mr Kour Anam Kueh as Senior Lecturer and Senior Registrar.

 Official opening ceremony of the department (13 Feb 1993)

 The department was helmed by Associate Professor Lim Beng Hai from 2000 to 2004.
-The first fully certified hand surgeons to be trained at the department were Dr Looi Kok Poh, followed by Dr Aymeric Lim, the department chief from 2005.
-In 2008, Dr Peng Yeong Pin took over as chief from Associate Professor Aymeric Lim who was appointed as NUH's Chairman, Medical Board.
+The first fully certified hand surgeons to be trained at the department were Dr Looi Kok Poh, followed by Professor Aymeric Lim, the department chief from 2005.
+In 2008, Dr Peng Yeong Pin took over as chief from Professor Aymeric Lim who was appointed as NUH's Chairman, Medical Board.
 Under Dr Peng's leadership, the Hand and Reconstructive Microsurgery Centre (HRMC) was established.
-The one-stop centre for hand surgery in Southeast Asia was officially opened in April 2011.
+The Hand & Reconstructive Mircrosurgery Centre in Southeast Asia was officially opened in April 2011.
 The centre brought together staff from the Department of Hand and Reconstructive Microsurgery, Hand Occupational Therapy and a team of dedicated nursing and administrative staff.
-The department is currently led by Associate Professor Alphonsus Chong.
+The department is currently led by Dr Mark Edward Puhaindran.